Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The Institute for Fiscal Studies assessed the Scottish Conservative manifesto Get Scotland Working, launched by Russell Findlay, and described its £500 pensioner tax cut as unlikely to survive contact with reality.
-In a separate assessment, the IFS costed Reform UK's Scottish income tax cuts at a minimum of £2 billion per year, rising to £3.7 billion for the full pledge, and found no credible evidence the cuts would self-fund.
+The Institute for Fiscal Studies assessed both Scottish right-bloc manifestos in the same week.
+The Conservatives' £500 annual pensioner tax cut is unlikely to survive contact with reality.
+Reform UK's Scottish income tax cuts would cost £2 billion per year, rising to £3.7 billion, with no credible evidence of self-funding.

 A former Conservative Prime Minister said the English voting system is acting more erratically and throwing into doubt its own validity.
 He said it at the Attlee Foundation, a Labour institution, six weeks before England, Scotland and Wales each use a different system on the same polling night.